modernish/modernish/README.md

 context but not another.
 You can create two hardened versions of the same command, one that tolerates SIGPIPE and one that doesn't.
 For example:

-    harden as hardGrep -e '>1' grep     # hardGrep does not tolerate being aborted harden as pipeGrep -e '>1' -P grep  # pipeGrep for use in pipes that may break
+    harden -f hardGrep -e '>1' grep     # hardGrep does not tolerate being aborted harden -f pipeGrep -e '>1' -P grep  # pipeGrep for use in pipes that may break

 ### Tracing the execution of hardened commands ###